 ENA shall be released unconditionally by PGT from any obligations effective the “Assignment Date”.

+Calpine shall secure management approval of the transaction by close of business December 27, 2000.

-I trust that the commercial terms as outlined above are consistent with our previous conversations and we would ask that you review this term sheet and contact me to discuss the details as required.
+I trust that the commercial terms as outlined above are consistent with our previous conversations and we would ask that you indicate your approval by executing this term sheet and returning a fully executed copy to me.

 Thanks in advance.